osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 extension=php_sockets.dll.
 Was not enabled.

+**In the latest version of php 7.4.6 extensions names are changed in Php.ini file to.**

+extension=gd2 This may already be enabled.

+extension=intl Was not enabled.

+extension=sockets Was not enabled.

 NOTE: If it doesn't work please read [issue 1607](https://github.com/opensourcepos/opensourcepos/issues/1607) for a detailed list of extensions.

 Now Apache should be ready to go.